Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Will Benson At The Plate

-- Benson is batting .281 with 11 doubles, six triples, seven home runs and 33 walks.
+- Benson is hitting .277 with 11 doubles, six triples, seven home runs and 33 walks.

-- In seven games this season, he has gone deep (9.5%, and 3% of his trips to the plate).
+- In 9.3% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.

-- Benson has driven in a run in 13 games this year (17.6%), including six games with more than one RBI (8.1%).
+- In 13 games this year (17.3%), Benson has picked up an RBI, and in six of those games (8.0%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.